-Have you made or heard of rouladen before?
+Have you made or heard of Rouladen before?
 This is a traditional German dish and one that I have made many times but not for years!
 This Traditional Beef Rouladen Recipe is pure comfort food and until the really warm weather hits, we are still wanting dishes like this.

 Served up with some creamy mashed potatoes, creamy polenta, potato dumplings, or spaetzle and steamed veggies or red cabbage this is a great dinner for any weeknight (but you do need time for it to cook) or this recipe would be perfect for a Sunday supper.
 Another great beef meal is our Perfect Beef Wellington, a real show stopper.